dieharders/ai-menu-generator/INFO.md

 - ❌ Optional: Allow multiple images to be uploaded (max 3 total)

 - ❌ Optional: Do a traditional Google search if no images can be generated and use the top result to display.
 User must tap the placeholder image to consent to seeing images from the web.
+And/or use the image along with description to generate a specific scene.

 - ❌ Optional: Implement cloud storage per user.
 Vercel databases (save images/json on per user basis, user login required)